ChristianChimi/Australian-HealthCare-Cancer/README.md

         - The current year is given as input to capture the temporal improvements in cancer treatment and medical advancements over time, improving prediction accuracy.
     - Demonstrated LSTM for predicting incidence rates for Cluster 0 cancers.
 While the model overfits due to limited data, it would perform better with quarterly data or a larger dataset.
     - Applied ARIMA to predict both mortality and incidence rates for the next five years, providing future insights into cancer trend.

+## **Key Insights**
+    - Identified age group with higher cancer incidence and mortality: 65-69 for both.
+    - Visualized incidence and mortality for uterine cancer, suggesting the incidence is increasing more than mortality over the years.
+    - Visualized mortality ratio over the years for uterine cancer: from over 26% in 1985 to 16% in 2010 thanks to medicine improvement.
+    - Predicted future incidence trend: it seems to be increasing as screening campaign intensifies.

 ## **Technologies Used**
 - **Python**, **Pandas**, **Matplotlib**, **Numpy**, **Pyplot**, **Kmean**, **PyTorch**, **ARIMA**.